ahakola/FightRecorder/SavedVariables.md

 ---

 Table `["roster"]` contains table for every player who has been present during the progress and post-progress re-kills of the bosses for the same `instanceId` raids.
-In this table data is saved about `timestamp` of when the player was first and last seen in these raids and information about their guild including `guildName`, `guildRank`, `guildRankIndex` and `guildHistory` if the player has changed guilds during all the raids.
+In this table data is saved about `timestamp` of when the player was first and last seen in these raids and information about their guild including `guildName`, `guildRank`, `guildRankIndex` and `guildHistory` if the player has changed guilds during all the recorded raids in the same instance.

 ```lua
 	Table ["PlayerName"] (Table containing information about the player in question)